-In response to the incident, we have taken steps to help prevent a similar incident in the future including implementing additional security safeguards.
-In an abundance of caution, we are offering you a complimentary one-year membership to credit monitoring and identity theft protection services through IDX.
-IDX identity protection services includes 12 months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
-Please note the deadline to enroll is January 27, 2021.
+While we have no evidence to indicate that your information has been or will be misused, as a precaution and in compliance with relevant state law, we are offering you one year of complimentary identity monitoring services through IDX.
+IDX identity protection services include: one year of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
+To enroll: